One of Ukraine’s earliest IT companies

 2014

 State registries.
-UAVs for ATO
+UAVs for the ATO

 Participation in registry development.
-Volunteer project for the front
+Volunteer project for the front lines

 2015